Frequently Asked Questions

 configuration data inside the

-Pytheas.Mailgate service (or
+Pytheas.Mailgate service after a

 modification with some spreadsheet program, please start the

-Configuration Program with the /touch command line
+Control Panel (Configuration Program) with the /touch command line

 switch.